microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 # Analog Sensor Net for PIC18F16Q41 Curiosity Nano

-The Analog Sensor Net demo is a modified version of the original [Analog Sensor Net](https://github.com/microchip-pic-avr-examples/pic18f16q41-analog-sensor-net/tree/2.0.0/) for a PIC18F16Q41 on the Curiosity LPC board, which relates to AN3521: Analog Sensor Measurement and Acquisition.
-This version uses a Curiosity Nano, Baseboard, and MikroE SHT AN, Pressure 13, and Air Quality Click.
-Additionally, it highlights the use of integrated Core-Independent peripherals such as the ADCC, built in OPAMP, UART, CLC, and several others on the PIC18F16Q41.
+This Analog Sensor Net demo is a modified version of the original [Analog Sensor Net](https://github.com/microchip-pic-avr-examples/pic18f16q41-analog-sensor-net/tree/2.0.0/) for a PIC18F16Q41 on the Curiosity LPC board, which relates to [AN3521](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ApplicationNotes/ApplicationNotes/Analog-Sensor-Measurement-and-Acquisition-DS00003521A.pdf): Analog Sensor Measurement and Acquisition.
+This version uses a Curiosity Nano, Curiosity Nano Baseboard, and MikroE SHT AN, Pressure 13, and Air Quality Click.
+Additionally, it highlights the use of integrated Core-Independent Peripherals such as the ADCC, built in OPAMP, UART, CLC, and several others on the PIC18F16Q41.

 __Important Note:__ Each sensor requires a differing interface to function so unique initialization routines are used between each sensor.

 ## Related Documentation

-     In addition a link to the device family landing page and relevant peripheral pages as well:-->
   - [AN3521 - Analog Sensor Measurement and Acquisition](http://microchip.com/00003521/)
   - [Original Analog Sensor Net](https://github.com/microchip-pic-avr-examples/pic18f16q41-analog-sensor-net/tree/2.0.0/)
   - [Switch Debouncing with PIC18F16Q40](https://github.com/microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing)